mozilla/BrowserQuest/README.md

 * the server side, which runs using Node.js
 * the client side, which runs using javascript in your browser
-* the database side, which runs using redis
+* the database side, which runs using Redis

 Browser Support
 ---------------